uncle-barchen/ruqmoi/ruqmoi.md

 + Tarot: The World
   + upright: fulfillment, harmony, completion, integration, accomplishment, travel.
   + reversed: incompletion, short-cuts, delays.
++ The Wanderer's Oracle: Light ‖ Mountain
+  + situation: the Wanderer sees their mountain destination ahead, bathed in clear light and shining glory.
+  + admonition: Become inspired by your destination so that you will not falter in the journey that awaits you.
+You've got this!
 + Bible: Revelation 20:1-6 - The Dragon is chained; Christ reigns for 1K years
 + Additional Concepts:
   + "On a clear day, rise and look around you…"